vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/07/006_aditiH/02_mahImU_Shu.md

 <details><summary>Griffith</summary>

-id
-7.6.2    We call for help the Queen of Law and Order, g...
-7.6.2    We call for help the Queen of Law and Order, g...
+We call for help the Queen of Law and Order, great mother of all those whose ways are righteous,
-Name: Comment, dtype: object
+Far-spread, unwasting strong in her dominion, Aditi wisely lead- ing, well protecting.
 </details>

 <details><summary>पदपाठः</summary>